 RHS Members receive a discount of 20% upon presentation of their membership card.
 Discounted RHS tickets can only be purchased on the gate.

-VIP Enclosure Upgrade
+VIP Enclosure Upgrade - Sold Out

 To book tickets for the VIP Enclosure Upgrade please see here.